wei-y/pageobj/readme.md

             self.login_button.click()
 ```

-### PageObject
+## PageObject

 A page is defined by creating a class inherited from `PageObject` and declare
 all interested elements in the class as class attributes.
-An element declaration is an instance of `PageElement` class with selector as parameter.
+An element declaration
+is an instance of `PageElement` class with selector as parameter.
 When accessing the element, it will return a raw Selenium WebElement, a
 `PageComonent` or the text/value of the element based on parameters to the
 `PageElement` initiator.

 ### Adding actions

-Page actions are defined as normal class methods which will us elements
+Page actions are defined as normal class methods which will use elements
 declared previously.
-Elements can be get by using `.` notation on `self` and
+Elements are defined as descriptors and
 will be evaluated at runtime.
-Elements can also be set by using assign
+Elements can also be set by using assignment
 statement.
 Acceptable type of Values is based on the type of the element.

 If the action is leading to another page which is also defined as a
 `PageObject`, a decorator `nextpage()` can be used on the action to describe
 the package/module path string to the page class.
+The target page class can be
+statically coded as a string, or a dictionary that can be looked up at runtime
+by using the return value of the method as key, or it can be a function taking
+the returned value as input and returns the targe page class string.

 ### Default page settings